copperdogma/ai-feed-consolidator9/docs/templates/story-template.md

 2. Fill in the placeholders (e.g., `[FILL IN]`) with story-specific information.
 3. Use the "Sample" section as a reference for how the template can be filled out, but do not copy it directly.
 4. Update the status and tasks as work progresses.
+5. **Important**: A story can only be marked as "Done" after explicit user sign-off is obtained and documented.

 ---